-Endoscopic Retrograde Cholangiopancreatography is a procedure that records X-Ray imagery of the bile duct and pancreas.
+ERCP combines upper gastrointestinal endoscopy and X-rays to record imagery of the bile ducts and pancreas.
 This is performed by involving a flexible tube that enters the mouth and into the stomach and the small intestine (duodenum).
-It goes through the papilla to get to the bile and pancreatic duct.
+It goes through the papilla to get to the bile and pancreatic ducts.
 To see the insides clearly a tiny amount of dye will be injected into the ducts prepared for X-Ray Imaging.

 Why do you need Endoscopic Retrograde Cholangiopancreatography (ERCP)?

-This procedure allows your doctor to treat symptoms for jaundice (yellowing of the skin and eyes) and upper-abdominal pain.
-Essentially, it's for determining whether there are any stones or tumour in the bile duct, liver, or pancreas, and for obstructions.
-Also, it's useful for before and post gallbladder surgical to enhance the surgical process.
+This ERCP procedure allows your doctor to treat symptoms of jaundice (yellowing of the skin and eyes) and upper abdominal pain.
+Essentially, it can be used to take tissue samples to determine whether there are any stones or tumours in the common bile duct, biliary tree, liver, or pancreas, and for obstructions.
+Also, it is useful before and after gallbladder surgery to enhance the surgical process

 What to Expect on the Day of ERCP Procedure?

 - Do not eat or drink anything for at least 6 hours before surgery.
 This ensures that your upper intestines are kept free of food and fluids.

 - The gastroenterologist will explain the procedure and allow you to ask any questions about the ERCP procedure and care.
 If you choose this procedure, you will need to sign a consent form to give your consent.

 - You will be asked to change into a hospital gown, and a small plastic tube (cannula) may be inserted into a vein in your arm to give medication or intravenous fluids during the procedure.

 - Once all necessary tests have been completed and your consent has been obtained, you will be carted to the angiography suite.
 A team of doctors, nurses and radiographers will be on hand to help and support you throughout the procedure.